interswitch-germany-gmbh/rtcp-react-native/README.md

   - `notification` *(Object)* - the received push notification as described in *zo0r/react-native-push-notification*

 - **`"onChangeAppID": (newAppID, oldAppID)`**
-  Emitted when the the appID has changed through `registerDevice`
+  Emitted when the appID has changed through `registerDevice`

   *Function parameters*
   - `newAppID` *(String)* - the new appID the SDK has been set to